Skip to main content Skip to footer

 loginDialog(ownerElement).then((data) => /*process successful authorization*/).catch((error) => /*process authorization failure*/);

-- Create a specific Angular component that will represent the dialog content, contain the results of a user's dialog interaction, and potentially contain the result of the dialog's interaction with some services.
+• Create a specific Angular component that represents the dialog content, contains the results of a user's dialog interaction, and potentially contains the results of the dialog's interaction with services.

-- Create a shortcut function that will call the showComponentInPopup function and pass the component type and its initialization property values as the function parameters.
+• Create a shortcut function that calls the showComponentInPopup function, then pass the component type and its initialization property values as the function parameters.

 Implementation